trekhleb/homemade-machine-learning/README.md

 _Usage examples: stock price forecast, sales analysis, dependency of any number, etc._

 #### 🤖 Linear Regression
+Linear Regression is one of the most fundamental and widely known Machine Learning Algorithms which people start with.
+Building blocks of a Linear Regression Model are:

+Discreet/continuous independent variables

+A best-fit regression line

+Continuous dependent variable. i.e., A Linear Regression model predicts the dependent variable using a regression line based on the independent variables.
+The equation of the Linear Regression is:

+                                          Y=a+b*X + e
+Where, a is the intercept, b is the slope of the line, and e is the error term.
+The equation above is used to predict the value of the target variable based on the given predictor variable(s).

 - 📗 [Math | Linear Regression](homemade/linear_regression) - theory and links for further readings
 - ⚙️ [Code | Linear Regression](homemade/linear_regression/linear_regression.py) - implementation example